|"With every mistake we must surely be learning." [George Harrison]|

-- If you are absent for an excused reason (e.g. documented medical, psychological or family issues; religious holidays; family events such as weddings, funerals or graduations; job interviews; musical performances or athletic events in which you are participating, etc.), you will still earn the two attendance points for that day, but you cannot earn participation points if you are not in class.
+- If you miss a class hour for an excused reason (e.g. self-quarantine, connectivity issues (for online classes), documented medical, psychological or family issues; religious holidays; family events such as weddings, funerals or graduations; job interviews; musical performances or athletic events in which you are participating, etc.), you will still earn all four "A&P Tally" points for that day.

 - As a courtesy to your instructor, please explain ALL absences, even if the reason is e.g. oversleeping, or work for another course, a trip, going to a concert etc.!

 - Lateness: Loss of 1-4 points for that day, depending on how late you were.

 - Inattention (inappropriate cell phone or laptop use, "zoning out," etc.): Loss of one or both participation points for that day.

 - Difficulty participating: The "A&P Tally" grade is primarily an effort grade, but it does have an achievement component.
 If you are in class and making an effort to participate, but you have noticeable linguistic difficulties understanding and carrying out partner activities and/or responding when called on in class, you will lose 2 (or 1) participation points per week.

 - BUT: We expect mistakes!
 Research has shown that language acquisition happens in a predictable sequence of stages.
 Each stage is characterized by certain patterns of useful mistakes! ==> Difficulty participating (on an ongoing basis) may reduce your A&P grade.
 Making mistakes will not!

 - Absence Make-Ups/Participation Bonus: You can earn 2 make-up/bonus participation points for attending events such as

 - "German Convo" hours

 - Max Kade Kaffeestunde or Deutschtisch